Supporting Your Success

-SAGE is designed to provide a supportive peer-to-peer network to help students as you adjust academically and emotionally to graduate distance learning.
+SAGE is designed to provide a supportive peer-to-peer network to help students as they adjust academically and emotionally to graduate distance learning.
 Connect with current students, alumni, and more through the SAGE Facebook page.
 More information can be found here.

 Class Facebook Page

 Individual classes often choose to establish their own Facebook pages (independent of the university) to provide support for their specific cohort of students.
-Communicate with the students you met at Bound who are progressing through courses at a similar pace!
+Communicate with the students you met at Bound who are progressing through courses at a similar pace.
 Search for your Class page on Facebook or contact your Student Council representative for more information.
 Please note that Class Facebook pages are not administered by FNU; even so, students are expected to abide by the Honor Code in all communications.